Rohan Alibutud

 I graduated from Rutgers University with a Bachelor of Science in both Evolutionary Anthropology and Genetics, two fields with very different methods that are nonetheless interested in very similar questions.

-I am currently a first-year Bioinformatics PhD student at the Institute for Genomic Evolutionary Medicine at Temple University, in the lab of Dr. Sudhir Kumar.
+I am currently a second-year Bioinformatics PhD student at the Institute for Genomic Evolutionary Medicine at Temple University, in the lab of Dr. Sudhir Kumar.

 About Me